Reading Time: 6 min 18 sec

 Have you noticed any of the therapeutic effects mentioned above with your favorite strain of cannabis?
 Is there anything that should be added?
 Please share your experiences and opinions in the comment box below!

-Michelle is an Account Manager for Baked Bros™.
+Michelle is the Distribution Assistant for Baked Bros™.
 She has a B.S. in Biology from Armstrong State University in Savannah, Ga.
 Her background includes work in customer service, healthcare, research, and secondary education.
 She has been living in Arizona since 2014 and enjoys educating patients about the many benefits of Medical Cannabis and staying up to date on the latest cannabis research.

 ● “Anti-Inflammatory and Chondroprotective Activity of ( )-α-Pinene: Structural and